alirezanet/Gridify/README.md

 ## What is GridifyQuery (basic usage example)

+GridifyQuery is a simple class for configuring Filtering,Paging,Sorting.

 ```c#
 // usually, we don't need to create this object manually
 // for example, we get this object as a parameter from our API Controller